makowski-michal/ROS2-Gazebo-Avoider/README.md

 # Training Results (after 2500 Episodes)
 The final model was trained over 2500 episodes.
 Below is the report on the agent's performance progression.

-Learning Curve
+Learning Curve<br>
 Initially, the robot struggled with collisions, often hitting walls or the Chaser.
 Around episode 800-1000, the agent began to consistently understand the concept of checkpoints.
-By episode 2200+, the success rate increased significantly as the robot learned to balance speed with safety.
+By episode 2200+, the success rate increased significantly as the robot learned to balance speed with safety.<br>

-Final Performance Stats
+Final Performance Stats<br>
-After training, the model achieves the following metrics:
+After training, the model achieves the following metrics:<br>
-Success Rate: ~50% (Mission Complete)
+Success Rate: ~50% (Mission Complete)<br>
-Collision Rate: Reduced significantly compared to early episodes Average Steps: The robot learned to take optimized paths, reducing the time needed to complete the loop <br>
+Collision Rate: Reduced significantly compared to early episodes<br>
+Average Steps: The robot learned to take optimized paths, reducing the time needed to complete the loop <br>
 ![results](https://github.com/user-attachments/assets/a701f32b-e57f-4fa6-a7db-250a0719b4b6)